Experienced Municipal Court Attorneys Ready To Help Clients Facing Marijuana Charges in New Jersey

 What if I Am Not Eligible for the Conditional Discharge Program?

-Additionally, due to New Jersey’s relaxed stance on marijuana, your possession charge can be dismissed based upon the new NJ Attorney General’s guidelines.
+Due to New Jersey’s relaxed stance on marijuana, we can advise you through based upon the new NJ Attorney General’s guidelines.
 Municipal prosecutors have additional discretion in marijuana-related cases.
 Depending on the specific facts of your case, our experienced attorneys can challenge the prosecution’s case and obtain a favorable result on your behalf.

 Contact the Law Firm of Christopher A. Brown for Excellent Representation in Municipal Court.